laurenchen0631/languages/Dart/Basic.md

     double z = 1; // Equivalent to double z = 1.0.
     ```

   - Both int and double are subtypes of `num`.
-The `n`um type includes
+The `num` type includes
     - Basic operators such as +, -, /, and *.
     - `abs()`, `ceil()`, `floor()` and other methods.
     - If `num` and its subtypes don’t have what you’re looking for, the `dart:math` library might.